wormhole-foundation/wormhole-docs/tutorials/multigov/treasury-proposal.md

     `values` ++"uint256[]"++

-    An array containing the value of each transaction (in wei).
+    An array containing the value of each transaction (in Wei).
 In this case, both are set to zero because no ETH is being transferred.

     ---